Muhimbi/PDF-Converter-Services-Online/clients/v1/csharp/README.md

 ## Prerequisites

-The prerequisites to access the PDF Converter from c# are as follows:
+Prerequisites for using the PDF Converter in combination with C# are as follows:

 - .NET framework v4.0 and later (or mono 3.0 and later)